BBC East Midlands: History

 The region itself used to be part of BBC Midlands as one large region controlled from Pebble Mill Studios but was served by a small television and radio studio based on the top floor of Willson House on Derby Road in Nottingham.
 This studio supplied live reporter pieces and interviews as injects into the BBC Midlands evening programme "Midlands Today", which were seen by the whole region - the Nottingham studio also produced some regional programming, including The Dog Show and Dennis McCarthy's Weekly Echo.

 However, to better serve East Midlands viewers, a few changes were made.
 Initially, the region was given an opt-out news service consisting of an opt-out within Midlands Today and some short bulletins, but this was expanded in January 1991, when a whole new region was created.
 The new region had a new news programme, although the programme's visual identity remained the same as its West Midlands counterpart.
 The region is now very much separate from the Midlands region.

-Transmission service area

-Although the East Midlands and West Midlands are similar in size, the Birmingham programme covers a larger area than the Nottingham programme because its region has three main transmitters, and the Nottingham programme has one, of which the eastern half of Waltham's TSA is outside the BBC East Midlands area.
-Waltham is on the eastern edge of Leicestershire, and is also the main transmitter for south Lincolnshire.
-North Northamptonshire is near to Waltham as well.

-The journalistic coverage is different from the broadcast coverage because of the set of radio stations that are tied to the BBC East Midlands region, and which are not.
-Peterborough and north Northamptonshire, although mostly covered by Waltham, have their radio stations both tied to the BBC East region in distant Norwich.

-It began broadcasting in widescreen format in July 2002.